hakib/django-admin-lightweight-date-hierarchy/README.rst

 Django Admin date_hierarchy with zero queries
 ----------------------------------------------

+**NOTE: You don't need this extension now; this issue has been fixed in Django.
+See: https://code.djangoproject.com/ticket/28933 **

 The built-in `date_hierarchy`_ tag performs a query to find the dates for which there is data.
 On large tables this query can be very expensive.